outrigdev/outrig/.roo/rules/rules.md

 - The app uses a tab-based navigation system where the selected tab determines which component is displayed.
 - To handle keyboard events, use keymodel.ts.
 Register global keys in registerGlobalKeys() and hook them up to the appropriate handlers.
 - New modal containers should be added to app.tsx (not mainapp.tsx)
+- To check the frontend for TypeScript errors you can use `task check:ts`

 ### Data Flow